Pylons/pyramid/docs/narr/project.rst

    development easier, as changes to Python code under :mod:`repoze.bfg` is not put into effect until the server restarts.

-.. note:: When :mod:`repoze.bfg` starts, it writes a ``.pck`` file.
-   In a typical setup this file will be written as ``configure.zcml.pck`` in the same directory that your application's ``configure.zcml`` is stored.
-This is temporary, cached data that can help your :mod:`repoze.bfg` application start slightly faster (its existence prevents the need to parse the XML in the .zcml file).
+.. note:: When :mod:`repoze.bfg` starts, it attempts to write a ``.cache`` file which stores a cached version of your :term:`application registry`.
+In a typical setup this file will be written as ``configure.zcml.cache`` in the same directory that your application's ``configure.zcml`` is stored.
+This is temporary data that can help your :mod:`repoze.bfg` application start slightly faster (its existence prevents the need to parse the XML stored in the ``.zcml`` file if that file or any of files upon which it depends files have not changed).
 You can delete it at will as necessary; it will be recreated.
-If it cannot be written due to filesystem permissions, :mod:`repoze.bfg` will just reparse the .zcml file every time it starts.
+If a ``.cache`` file cannot be written due to filesystem permissions, :mod:`repoze.bfg` will just reparse the ``.zcml`` file every time it starts.

 Viewing the Application
 -----------------------

 Visit ``http://localhost:6542/`` in your browser.
 You will see::

-  Welcome to myproject
+  Welcome to MyProject

 That's the page shown by default when you visit an unmodified ``paster create``-generated application.